aquaskyline/Clair/README.md

 ## Limitations
 ### On variants with two alternative alleles (GT: 1/2)

-QLY network can only output one of the two possible alternative alleles at a position.
+Clair network can only output one of the two possible alternative alleles at a position.
 We will further extend the network to support genome variants with two alternative alleles.

 ### On training